avalchanova/avalchanova/README.md

 - :desktop_computer: I am studying JavaScript at SoftUni.

-- :seedling: Exploring what JS Back-end can offer.
+- :seedling: Exploring what Node.js can offer.

 - :zap: On the other hand, I study English Lit :heart_on_fire: so you can imagine how deep my love for book runs.